Home / Flowers / 9 Flowers That Represent Change

 The Scarlet Pimpernel, or Anagallis arvensis, is a well-known flower that stands for major life changes.

 The flower can be found worldwide, including in the Americas, Southern Africa, Australia, and the Indian Subcontinent.
+This makes it very global and adaptable.

 Most gardeners think of the Scarlet Pimpernel as a weed, even though it has beautiful flowers with orange, pink, red, and blue petals and centers that sparkle.